 This blog is my contribution to what some may call, “the right use of technology.”

-My mission, in short, is to champion the liberal arts.
+My mission, in short, is to champion the liberal arts and humanities.

 So if you agree that there’s more to your online life than looking at cat videos on YouTube and reading memes, then please come along for the ride.
 Technology can enhance our experience of living, if we let it.
 Your comments and contributions will be what drives this site, and I look forward to learning more about how technology can be for the humanities.

 I am most interested in discussing arts, ethics, education, and leadership.
-If you’re curious about what forms my views, please read my essay “How to Live Well After the Digital Revolution”.
+If you’re even more curious about what forms my views, please read my essay “How to Live Well After the Digital Revolution”.
 It’s a treatise of sorts, and I hope you enjoy it.

 Please e-mail firstname.lastname@example.org with questions about this site, and visit often!

 PS – In addition to working as a teacher in public schools, studying educational leadership, teaching martial arts, and blogging about fatherhood, I also help businesses, non-profits, and other organizations tell authentic stories that help them interact with their clients.
 Please check out my work at Proof Rocks! to see how I can help your organization create and improve meaningful relationships with the people that matter most.